ClarifiedSecurity/catapult/docs/01-installation.md

 brew install git make jq
 ```

+After installing brew make sure to add it to path with the commands it provides.

 ## Install

 - Make sure you have a working [KeePass](https://keepassxc.org/) database with a key file.
 Catapult will not work without the KeePass key file so make sure your database is configured to use one.